footworkjs/footwork-documentation/docs/router-custom.md

 ```

 !!!
 Note
-    Normally you would use the route binding against an observable or other value on a view model (to keep the state object separate from the view) rather than explicitly embedding the state as shown in the HTML.
+    Normally you would use the route binding against an observable or other value on a view model (to keep the state object and other options separate from the view) rather than explicitly embedding the state as shown in the HTML.

+    For example, you might have the state object stored on its parent view model using a property called `secondRoute`:

     ```html
     <a data-bind="route: { state: secondRoute }">Go to Route 2</a>